unused/ruby-ftw/slides.md

 ![](./media/exercism.png)

 <!--
-Second, have a look at Exercism, which is a open source platform that supports you when learning a programming language.
+Then have a look at Exercism, which is a open source platform that supports you when learning a programming language.

 It currently has around 50 language tracks, where you solve tasks and get feedback of real people.
 Note that those people are volunteers, so don't be mad if it takes some time to